Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 This is your chance to show the recruiters that YOU are the person that the airline want to have on their crew.

 Following the interview your whole application and performance will be considered.
-You won’t be left in suspense too long – they’ll aim to get back to you within a week with a decision.
+You won’t be left in suspense too long – they’ll aim to get back to you within a week with an offer and contract (if successful!) via the application portal.
+At this point you’ll be granted access to their ‘Welcome’ site with information for next steps.

 There are two main checks that need to be carried out before your employment can start, a background check and a medical check.